okuzyaeva/jscourse/README.md

 Animation.
 Basics of time-based animation.
 Intro to games.

 #### lesson10:
 Repetition.
-In-depth review of all JavaScript and front end abilites covered so far.
+In-depth review of all JavaScript and front end abilites covered so far.OLYA